Online Calibrated and Conformal Prediction Improves Bayesian Optimization

-\section{Introduction}

-Designing a complex system requires tuning multiple free parameters to ensure good performance.
-For example, machine learning models require tuning their hyperparameters in order to maximize predictive accuracy and other performance metrics \citep{snoek2012practicalbo}.
-Selecting such parameters by hand is challenging and requires considerable time and expertise, which motivates the need for specialized algorithms.

-Bayesian optimization has emerged as a powerful tool for hyperparameter search~\citep{Shahriari2016BOReview,thornton2013autoweka,Bergstra_NIPS2011_HPOAlgs,snoek2012practicalbo}.
-In its general form, Bayesian optimization optimizes a black-box objective function --- i.e., a function that is initially unknown and that can be learned via a sequence of evaluation queries --- by forming a probabilistic model that encodes our beliefs about the shape of the function and by iteratively selecting query points according to this model.
-Crucially, this process needs to strike a balance between learning the unknown shape of the function and finding its minimum.
+\section{INTRODUCTION}

-In practice, querying the black-box objective during optimization can be expensive: for example evaluating the objective function during hyperparameter optimization may involve training a machine learning model from scratch.
-Bayesian optimization aims to minimize the number of objective function queries by relying on its probabilistic model to guide search~\citep{frazier2018tutorial}.
-However, probabilistic models can be inaccurate and overconfident, which slows down optimization and may result in being stuck in local optima \citep{guo2017calibration,kuleshov2018accurate}.
+Bayesian optimization has emerged as a powerful tool for optimizing objective functions that are initially unknown and that are learned via evaluation queries \citep{thornton2013autoweka,Shahriari2016BOReview,Bergstra_NIPS2011_HPOAlgs}.
+In practice, querying such objectives can be expensive: for example, in hyperparameter optimization \citep{snoek2012practicalbo}, queries may involve training a machine learning model from scratch.
+Bayesian optimization aims to minimize the number of objective function queries by relying on a probabilistic model to guide search \citep{frazier2018tutorial}.
+However, probabilistic models are not always accurate and may be overconfident, which slows down optimization and may yield suboptimal local optima \citep{guo2017calibration}.